sotoon/sotoon-sdk-go/README.md

 - `sdk/`
   - `sdk.go` — Top-level SDK wrapper that aggregates all generated service handlers.
 This file is auto-generated on every run and will be overwritten.
   - `constants/` — Shared constants usable by the SDK.
 You can edit these.
   - `interceptors/` — HTTP interceptor middleware (auth, logging, retry, etc.).
 You can edit these.
+See [Interceptors Documentation](sdk/interceptors/Readme.md) for details.
   - `core/` — One folder per service (derived from OpenAPI tags).
 Each folder contains:
     - `client.gen.go` — Auto-generated client.
 Always overwritten.
     - `types.gen.go` — Auto-generated types.
 Always overwritten.